jvde-github/AIS-catcher/README.md

 ### Running on hardware with performance limitations

+AIS-catcher implements a trick to speed up downsampling for RTLSDR input at 1536K samples/second by using fixed point calculations (```-m 2 -go FP_DS on```).
+In essence the downsampling is done in 16 bit integers performed in parallel for the I and Q channel using only 32 bit integers.
-AIS-catcher implements a trick to speed up fixed point downsampling for RTLSDR input at 1536K samples/second.
-Furthermore a new model was introduced which uses exponential moving averages in the determination of the phase instead of a standard moving average as for the default model.
+Furthermore a new model was introduced which uses exponential moving averages in the determination of the phase instead of a standard moving average as for the default model (```-m 2 -go PS_EMA on```).

 ![Image](https://raw.githubusercontent.com/jvde-github/AIS-catcher/media/media/raspberry.jpg)